 Serdar Yalcin, assistant professor of Art History, joined the faculty in Fall 2017.
 His research interests include history, art and archaeology of the ancient Mediterranean and the Near East from the late fourth millennium BC to Greco-Roman antiquity.
 He received his PhD from Columbia University in 2014.

 Megan Vossler, assistant professor of drawing NTT, was awarded an art residency at Yaddo in 2018.
 She received a Minnesota State Arts Board Grant in 2013.
-Vossler organized EKPHRASTIC 2.0, an experiment in collaborative multi-panel storytelling at SooVac Visual Arts Center in Minneapolis, 2017.
+Vossler organized EKPHRASTIC 230, an experiment in collaborative multi-panel storytelling at SooVac Visual Arts Center in Minneapolis, 2018 and EKPHRASTIC 2.0, in 2017.
 Hosting dozens of artists as well as writers responding to the work, the project included Profs Willcox and Godollei, and Macalester students and alumni.
-Supported by a grant from the NEA, this project will result in a book to published in 2018.
+Supported by a grant from the NEA, this project resulted in a book published in 2018.
 Vossler had a solo exhibit, Terra Firma, 2016 at Augsburg College in Minneapolis.
 She had a solo show at the Macalester Gallery entitled Overlook: Landscape Studies by Megan Vossler, in 2012.
 She was the featured artist in Diacritics, vol. 39.2, Spring 2012.
 Ten of her drawings from 2006 through 2010 are featured in this issue.
 Published by Cornell University, Diacritics was one of the first academic journals to bring continental theory to the U.S.